winfeigle/phase-3-sql-writing-database-commands-to-a-file/README.md

 ### Operating on our Database from the Text Editor

-To carry out any subsequent actions on this database &mdash; adding a column to the cats table, dropping that table, creating a new table &mdash; we can create new `.sql` files in the text editor and execute them in the same way as above.
+To carry out any subsequent actions on this database — adding a column to the cats table, dropping that table, creating a new table — we can create new `.sql` files in the text editor and execute them in the same way as above.
 Let's give it a shot.